bw-spotify-song/fastapi-spotify-song/README.md

 features = ['bedrooms', 'total_rooms', 'house_age']
 ```

-Edit the class in `app/api/predict.py` to use your features.
+Edit the class in `app/api/predict.py` to use the features.

 ```python
 class House(BaseModel):